AbChatt/SigmaCapital/README.md

 # SigmaCapital
  A revolutionary new approach to stock investing through data driven recommendations.
 SigmaCapital seeks to empower you to make informed financial decisions using the power of data analytics.
+Winner of "Most Viable Startup" at Hack The NorthEast 2020.

 # Table of Contents
 * [Introduction](https://github.com/AbChatt/SigmaCapital#introduction)